Skip to main content

 Manage your stream in Control Center

-Build a broadcast loop
+Build a broadcast loop (required)

 Build a side frame loop (optional)